alexrudall/ruby-openai/README.md

   # use a weather api to fetch weather
 end

+messages = [
+  {
+    "role": "user",
+    "content": "What is the weather like in San Francisco?", },
+]

 response =
   client.chat(
     parameters: {
       model: "gpt-4o",
-      messages: [
-        {
-          "role": "user",
-          "content": "What is the weather like in San Francisco?", },
-      ],
+      messages: messages,  # Defined above because we'll use it again
       tools: [
         {
           type: "function",